ottoinfo/fe-react-yt/README.md

 EX: Clicking the "Views" heading should sort by views ascending.
 Clicking it again sorts by views descending.
 Etc.

-Adding Loaders
+Additional Loaders
 --------------

-Wanted to add custom loaders for SASS and CSS MODULES & Numeral for formatting dates and numbers
+Wanted to add custom loaders for SASS and CSS MODULES

 ```
 npm i --save-dev extract-text-webpack-plugin sass-resources-loader sass-loader node-sass numeral